High-Performance Generation of Constrained Inputs: Case Study: LBT for Compiler Testing

 \subsection{Summary of Case Study}

-With just a grammar, a few constraints, and generation goals, our design of \tool allows one to generate many interesting test programs \emph{in a matter of seconds}.
-On the one hand, performance improvements based on our transformation allow for performant constraint checking, and on the other, our multi-objective evolutionary strategy allow for many constraints and generation objectives to be solved in tandem, and efficiently.
-Most excitingly for us: a developer new to \tool{} was able to complete this case study \emph{within two weeks} with minimal assistance and, by the end, was able to implement new constraint and generation objectives within a few minutes each.
-We attribute this success to a design that prevents most user errors, preserves performance, and interfaces with existing compiler feedback well, and we emphatically believe that our results here herald an interesting advancement for highly complex test generation.
+With just a grammar, a few constraints, and generation goals, our design of \tool{} allows one to generate large, complex test inputs in a matter of seconds.
+On the one hand, performance improvements based on our transformation allow for performant generation, constraint evaluation, and input modification, and on the other, our multi-objective evolutionary strategy allows for many constraints and generation objectives to be solved in tandem, and efficiently.
+Most importantly, we demonstrate by ablation that code optimization alone is not enough; the presence of multiple high complexity constraints demands the use of evolutionary algorithms more suited to solving multiple orthogonal objectives simultaneously, as predicted by EA literature~\cite{nsga2}.